Memory: Long-term memory

-The storage in sensory memory and short-term memory generally has a strictly limited capacity and duration, which means that information is not retained indefinitely.
+The storage in sensory memory and short-term memory generally has a strictly limited capacity and duration.
+This means that information is not retained indefinitely.
 By contrast, while the total capacity of long-term memory has yet to be established, it can store much larger quantities of information.
 Furthermore, it can store this information for a much longer duration, potentially for a whole life span.
 For example, given a random seven-digit number, one may remember it for only a few seconds before forgetting, suggesting it was stored in short-term memory.
 On the other hand, one can remember telephone numbers for many years through repetition; this information is said to be stored in long-term memory.

 While short-term memory encodes information acoustically, long-term memory encodes it semantically: Baddeley (1966) discovered that, after 20 minutes, test subjects had the most difficulty recalling a collection of words that had similar meanings (e.g. big, large, great, huge) long-term.
 Another part of long-term memory is episodic memory, "which attempts to capture information such as 'what', 'when' and 'where'".
 With episodic memory, individuals are able to recall specific events such as birthday parties and weddings.

 Short-term memory is supported by transient patterns of neuronal communication, dependent on regions of the frontal lobe (especially dorsolateral prefrontal cortex) and the parietal lobe.
 Long-term memory, on the other hand, is maintained by more stable and permanent changes in neural connections widely spread throughout the brain.
 The hippocampus is essential (for learning new information) to the consolidation of information from short-term to long-term memory, although it does not seem to store information itself.
 It was thought that without the hippocampus new memories were unable to be stored into long-term memory and that there would be a very short attention span, as first gleaned from patient Henry Molaison after what was thought to be the full removal of both his hippocampi.
 More recent examination of his brain, post-mortem, shows that the hippocampus was more intact than first thought, throwing theories drawn from the initial data into question.
 The hippocampus may be involved in changing neural connections for a period of three months or more after the initial learning.